Home » Easy » Stocking Holder Chalkboard

 I had to do quite a bit of patching with drywall mud.
 Then it was ready for some diy chalky paint primer applied with my favorite Homeright Finish Max during a small paint marathon.

-You can see the stocking holder in the background leaning up against the simple twin headboard bench.
+The stocking holder in the background is leaning against the simple twin headboard bench.

-I got this can of red oops Marquee paint for $9.
-The color isn’t quite as true as the splotch on the lid.
+I got this can of red, oops, Marquee paint for $9.
+The color isn’t quite as accurate as the splotch on the lid.

-After the black primer I ready the headboard project for a coat of red with the Finish Max.
+After the black primer, I prepared the headboard project for a coat of red with the Finish Max.

-After several coats of the red.
-I taped off the middle piece so it can be—did you guess it?
-A chalkboard!
+After several coats of red, I taped off the middle piece so it could be—did you guess it? —a chalkboard!

-Then I rolled on several light layers of Rustoleum Chalkboard Paint with my IOD foam roller.
+Then, I used my IOD foam roller to apply several light layers of Rustoleum Chalkboard Paint.
 It worked fabulously well.

-To make the headboard stocking holder look a little deeper red, I applied some Heirloom Traditions black wax.
-Nowadays I use my favorite Smoked Glaze.
+I applied some Heirloom Traditions black wax to make the headboard stocking holder look a little deeper red.
+Nowadays, I use my favorite Smoked Glaze.

 Vinyl Letters